MartinSStewart/elm-serialize/README.md

 Char.toUpper 'ß' --> 'SS'
     |> S.encodeToBytes hypotheticalCharCodec
     |> S.decodeFromBytes --> Ok 'S'
 ```

 So the short of it is, it's not possible to create a `Char` that won't sometimes mess up your data when decoding.

-## How do I change my codecs and still be able to decode old data?
+## How do I change my `Codec`s and still be able to decode old data?

 First let's cover what counts as a breaking change for a Codec.